tomoslau/hikehk/_posts/2017-06-06-west-sai-kung-hike.md

 ![First climb to Ngau Yi Shek Shan](/assets/{{ page.title }}-3.jpg)

 Past Ngam Tau Shan, descend gradually to a campground at Cheung Sheung at 300m elevation.
-There’s a store there opened on weekends.
+There’s a store there open on weekends.
 Plenty of cows roam around the grassy area.

 The trail drops to 200m, before climbing the second mountain to 260m (highest point of the trail but not the peak.)
 Along the plateau, facing west, are views of Three Fathoms Cove and the highrises of Ma On Shan peeking behind the foot of the mountains.